What Is Midcentury Modern Style?

 A mid-century modern living room

-Look around your home or office, and the sculptural chair with wooden legs, the clean-lined credenza, or the starburst wall clock might all be pieces of midcentury modern design.
-You likely interact with this influential style daily without realizing it.
+Look around your home, and that sculptural chair with wooden legs, the clean-lined credenza, or the starburst wall clock might just be a piece of midcentury modern design.
+This influential style has shaped our living spaces for decades, blending timeless beauty with everyday function.

 Mid-century modern design has several distinguishing characteristics that set it apart from other design movements and continue to define it today.